TRaSH-Guides/Guides/docs/File-and-Folder-Structure/How-to-set-up/Synology.md

 !!! note

-    Being I don't have a Synology myself and I kind of hate the Synology GUI for the dockers, we're going to do this with the use of docker-compose through a terminal.
+    Being I don't have a Synology myself and I kind of hate the Synology GUI for managing Docker containers, we're going to do this with the use of docker-compose through a terminal.

     This is faster than the GUI and after installing, it shows up in the Docker GUI.